european-public-network/european-public-network.github.io/docs/4000_developers/4100_concepts/4180_Smart-Agents.md

 ```
 Here you can type a description for your project
 ```
 ?
-Should a sub ENS address on the evan.network be claimed for you? (mnemonic required) (Y/n)
+Should a sub ENS address on the European Public Network be claimed for you? (mnemonic required) (Y/n)
 ```
 Now you can claim a custom [ENS address](https://evannetwork.github.io/docs/developers/concepts/ens.html) on evan network for your project.
 Type "y" and click enter.
 You must now type in the mnemonic of your first generated account.
 ```